AlexGustafsson/mjavac/README.md

 The resulting binary will be available in the `mjavac/build` directory under the chosen build configuration (`production`, `debug`).

+The included Graphviz support requires `graphviz` to be installed (`brew install graphviz` on macOS).
+It is enabled by default, but may be disabled when building like so: `GRAPHVIZ_SUPPORT=false make mjavac`.

 #### Usage

 To get usage information, simply run `mjavac --help`.
 Depending on what features were included in your build, you'll get the output shown below.